Characterisation of birefringence inhomogeneity of KAGRA sapphire mirrors from transmitted wavefront error measurements: Generating a birefringence map with a Fizeau interferometer

 \section{Generating a birefringence map with a Fizeau interferometer}

-Figure\,\ref{Fig: Fizeau Interferometer} shows a schematic of a Fizeau interferometer.
-We analyze the interference pattern between the light reflected by the reference plane 1\,($E_\mathrm{1}$) and the light reflected by the reference plane 2\,($E_\mathrm{2}$) on the CCD.
-By comparing the results with and without the sample inserted into the cavity formed by the reference planes 1 and 2, we can obtain the information about the optical thickness of the sample.
-Since the optical thickness is the physical thickness times the index of refraction, by measuring the surface figure maps of S1 (surface with anti-reflecting coating) and S2 (surface with highly-reflective coating) precisely and subtracting out the variation of physical thickness of the sample, we can extract the fluctuation of the index of refraction in the substrate.
+Figure\,\ref{Fig: Fizeau Interferometer} shows a schematic diagram of the Fizeau interferometer.
+We analyse the interference pattern between the light reflected by the reference plane 1\,($E_\mathrm{1}$) and the light reflected by the reference plane 2\,($E_\mathrm{2}$) on the CCD.
+By comparing the interference between reference planes 1 and 2, we obtained information on the optical thickness of the sample.
+Because the optical thickness is the physical thickness multiplied by the index of refraction, by measuring the surface figure maps of S1 (surface with anti-reflection coating) and S2 (surface with highly reflective coating) precisely and subtracting the variation in the physical thickness of the sample, we can extract the fluctuation of the index of refraction in the substrate.

-In order to extract the birefringence information, measurements have to be performed using a linearly polarized light.
-To understand the behavior of such measurements, let us first consider what happens to a linearly polarized light going through a birefringent substrate.
+To extract birefringence information, measurements must be performed using linearly polarised light.
+To understand the behaviour of such measurements, we first considered the behaviour of linearly polarised light passing through a birefringent substrate.